 - Demonstrated ability to litigate independently and under pressure, preferably in a civil rights or public interest context;

 - Excellent interpersonal skills and the ability to work well as part of a team;

 - Admission to California Bar (post-graduate Provisional License may be considered);

 - Comfort working with low-income, racially diverse, and non-English speaking clients;

 - A commitment to economic, racial, and social justice;

-- Driver’s license and access to a car.
+- Valid driver’s license and access to transportation.

 START DATE AND COMPENSATION

 - Salary is commensurate with abilities and experience

 - Immediate full-time, exempt position